dtbuchholz/tableland-py/README.md

 ## Background

-This package is a simple Tableland SDK for Python.
-It is designed to work with the [Tableland](https://tableland.xyz) network and uses the [web3.py](https://web3py.readthedocs.io/en/stable/) library for blockchain interacts.
+This package is a simple Python SDK for the [Tableland](https://tableland.xyz) network.
+It's built around the [web3.py](https://web3py.readthedocs.io/en/stable/) library for onchain interactions and lets developers create, read, and write data to Tableland tables.

 ## Install